Toronto Homeowners May Be Forced To Sell This Year

 Many Canadians are now being forced to sell at a significant loss, potentially leading to financial ruin.
 While the Bank of Canada is using interest rate hikes as a tool to control inflation, it’s having real human consequences.
 Inflation is still high, debt loads are still increasing, and a slowing economy could still lead to a recession.

-Canadians Are Struggling
+Toronto Homeowners Are Struggling

 The survey also found that 11 percent of Canadians have had to make drastic financial adjustments and lifestyle changes.
 This is largely due to rising interest rates.
 22 percent have experienced very serious pressures.
 Another 38 percent felt anxiety, but have managed to keep up.
 While 29 per cent reported no significant impact at all.